Orangeaurochs/Unicode-Input-Browser-Extension/README.md

 Version 2 aims to allow input exactly where the cursor is.
 2.1 aims to correct the cursor position after input.

-The [Character Input](https://github.com/Orangeaurochs/Character-Input-Browser-Extension) browser extension is an update of Unicode Input, with support for Alt Key combinations and a more convenient method of inputting the copyright symbol.
+N.B.: The [Character Input](https://github.com/Orangeaurochs/Character-Input-Browser-Extension) browser extension is an update of Unicode Input, with support for Alt Key combinations and a more convenient method of inputting the copyright symbol.
+The Unicode Input browser will no longer be updated or supported unless simple corrections are identified and needed.